mswjs/data/README.md

 ### Nullable properties

-You may use the `nullable` function to define properties that can be null:
+By default, all model properties are non-nullable.
+You can use the `nullable` function to mark a property as nullable:

 ```js
 import { factory, primaryKey, nullable } from '@mswjs/data'